Curriculum

 While students will learn at different paces, each student will develop knowledge and skills overtime as they seek to reach new heights with their classmates.
 At Regina Caeli Academy of Columbus we will give our students individualized attention, but always within a common curriculum.

 The below represents the courses that we plan to offer.
-Please check back this spring for reading lists and specific curriculum sequences.
+Please check back at a later date for more information on specific publisher selections and reading lists.

 K-G1: Catechesis of the Good Shepherd will be used, along with Bible and Saint stories.